Why do management consultants need insurance?

 Read our FAQ guide for more information on how much professional indemnity insurance you need.

 Do you provide proof of cover?

-Yes, we understand that proof of cover can often be required before you start a contract –so you’ll receive documents via email which provide proof of cover.
+Yes, we understand that proof of cover can often be required before you start a contract.
+So you’ll receive documents via email – or post if you prefer – which provide proof of cover.
 It’s possible to buy your management consultant insurance online within a matter of minutes.